lamthuyvo/social-media-data-scripts/README.md

 Scripts and instructions related to personal archives can be found in the [`02-personal-archives`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/02-personal-archives/) directory of this repository.

 ##### Scraping
-Last but not least, extracting social media data from the platforms through scraping is often against the terms of service.
+While there's plenty of social media data on display on the sites you browse, extracting social media data from the platforms through scraping is often against the terms of service.
 Scraping a social media platform can get users booted from a service and potentially even result in a lawsuit.

-Scripts and information related to scraping can be found in the [`03-scraping`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/03-scraping/) directory of this repository.
+If you end up wanting to look into harvesting data from the social web, there is information information related in the  [`03-scraping`](https://github.com/lamthuyvo/social-media-data-scripts/tree/master/03-scraping/) directory of this repository.

 ### Setup